ABlaarif/ey-fabernovel-case-study/README.md

 ---

-##  6. Business Questions

-The following questions were explored using SQL:

 1. **Customer Behavior**
-   - Which countries, regions, and cities are most active?

 2. **Product Performance**
-   - What are the top-selling products and categories?

 3. **Traffic Source Effectiveness**
-   - Which sources and mediums drive the most conversions?

 4. **User Engagement Segmentation**
-   - How do session metrics vary by engagement type?

 5. **Churn Rate Analysis**
-   - What is the churn rate per month?
-How does retention evolve?

 ---